Learn more about our Advertising Disclosure

 • Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

-• State regulator: You can verify a Indiana moving license and its status on the state regulator's official website.
+• State regulator: You can verify a Indiana moving license anytime on the official state regulator’s site.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Indiana.
+• Change of address: Make sure to fill out your USPS change of address form at least a week before moving.
+You can choose your official move date and have your mail forwarded to Indiana.
 Get started here.

 Things to do in Indiana